Love ‘em or hate ‘em, email blasts are still a thing.

 Email blasts, broadcasts, campaigns – it doesn’t matter

-As long as your campaigns are purely permission-based and you’re following the email marketing best practices the naming is a secondary thing.
+As long as your campaigns are purely permission-based and you’re following the email marketing best practices, like segmentation and personalization, the naming is a secondary thing.